Dr Carrie Brady

 My post-graduate research was focussed on developing novel methods for evaluating the taxonomy and phylogeny of plant-pathogenic and -associated members of the former family Enterobacteriaceae.
 This led to the description of numerous novel genera and species isolated from Eucalyptus, oak, agricultural crops and plants, as well as several taxonomic reclassifications of important clinical species.

-My current research is in collaboration with Forest Research, working on a multimillion pound BBSRC-funded grant to limit the spread of pathogenic bacteria that are damaging and causing the death of many native British oak trees (https://bacterialplantdiseases.uk/bac-stop/).
-Native oak species are currently under threat from Acute Oak Decline (AOD), a serious disease affecting mature trees that has spread throughout Great Britain in the last decade.
-The research into AOD at UWE centres around the classification, identification and detection of bacteria associated with the decline.
+My current research is centred on bacterial diseases of trees, particularly Acute Oak Decline (AOD) and I collaborate closely with Forest Research.
+AOD is a serious disease affecting mature native oak trees that has spread throughout Great Britain in the last two decades.
+The research into AOD at UWE involves the classification, identification and detection of bacteria associated with the decline.
 Since joining UWE in 2011, we have described two novel genera and 15 novel species of bacteria isolated from oak displaying symptoms of AOD.
 We also develop molecular screening methods to detect the most commonly isolated bacteria from diseased tissue, examine possible synergistic relationships between the bacteria and try to determine routes of infection from possible reservoirs such as rhizosphere soil.
+I also have an exciting new BBSRC-funded project to examine bacterial communication strategies in AOD symptom development.

 My research has recently expanded into screening bleeding cankers of other broadleaf hosts such as lime, beech, elm and birch to determine if the AOD bacteria are present on hosts other than oak.
 A new project, in collaboration with Westonbirt Arboretum and funded by the Friends of Westonbirt Arboretum, aims to evaluate the risks to lime (Tilia) trees through monitoring, detection and microbiome analysis.
 We have recently described a novel Brenneria species, Brenneria tiliae, which may be involved in necrosis of lime with symptoms of bleeding cankers along with the AOD-associated bacteria and Phytophthora.
 This opens several exciting avenues of future research with the possibility of another polymicrobial disease on a broadleaf host, similar to the complex responsible for AOD.